-But instead of the usual 7 Days that some of our other guides can be done in, with this one, we’re suggesting that you budget more time.
+Instead of the usual 7 Days that some of our other guides can be done in, with this one, we’re suggesting that you budget more time.
 This is why we are calling it a “Tour” instead of a 7-Day Guide!
 There are 86 pages in this new ebook.

 In this new Great Lakes Shoreline Tour we cover in detail:

-- Notable U.S. Cities/Towns along each Great Lake (US side) like; Watertown, Grand Island, Geneva-on-the-Lake, Vermillion, Mackinaw City and so many more!
+- Notable U.S. Cities/Towns along each Great Lake (US side) like Watertown, Grand Island, Geneva-on-the-Lake, Vermillion, Mackinaw City, and so many more!